Title Insurance Agent Licensing - Frequently Asked Questions

 If a business entity maintains more than one office, then each office must be in the charge of at least one supervising person.
 A supervising person may not be responsible for more than one office that is open at the same time except under limited circumstances.
 The supervising person must be licensed either as a sublicensee of the business entity or individually as a title insurance agent.

-- A2.
+Answer.
 At least one sublicensee must have a financial or other beneficial interest in the business entity and each business entity must have at least one sublicensee.
 A sublicensee must be an officer or director if the business entity is a corporation; a partner, if the business entity is a partnership or limited liability partnership; or a member or manager, if the business entity is a limited liability company.

-- A3.
+Answer.
 Yes.
 A profit sharing agreement, which is an agreement between a business entity and an employee that allows the employee to share in the entity’s profits, would satisfy the “financial or other beneficial interest” requirement set forth in Insurance Law section 2139(b).

-- A4.
+Answer.
 The applicant has two possible options:

 - an applicant must complete a New York-approved prelicensing course for title insurance agents and pass the New York title insurance agent examination.
 The person must complete the prelicensing course prior to sitting for the examination; OR